Toms River (book)

-Toms River: A Story of Science and Salvation is a 2013 non-fiction book by the American author Dan Fagin.
+Toms River: A Story of Science and Salvation is a 2013 nonfiction book by the American author Dan Fagin.
 It is about the dumping of industrial pollution by chemical companies including Ciba-Geigy, in Toms River, New Jersey, beginning in 1952 through the 1980s, and the epidemiological investigations of a cancer cluster that subsequently emerged there.
-The book won the 2014 Pulitzer Prize for General Non-Fiction, the 2014 Helen Bernstein Book Award for Excellence in Journalism, and the 2014 National Academies Communication Award.
+The book won the 2014 Pulitzer Prize for General Nonfiction, the 2014 Helen Bernstein Book Award for Excellence in Journalism, and the 2014 National Academies Communication Award.